We are really looking forward to welcoming everyone back again in September and to meeting our newest children and families too.

 Parents will not be able to join us for Friday assembly.

-This will lead in to Mantle of the Expert work where we will continue to use drama and inquiry as a base for learning across school.
+We will continue to use drama and inquiry as a base for learning across school.
 There will be lots of reading and writing and we will be following government guidance to do everything possible for children to reach age related expectations in maths.

 Some children may be involved in catch up or intervention programmes if they would benefit from an extra boost with their learning.

 Children with SEND will continue to have their needs met through support in and out of the classroom - mainly by staff in their bubble.

 Homework information will be sent out in the first few weeks for each year group.

 Children from Year 1 to Year 4 may wear their PE kit all day.
 We have an outdoor kit of black joggers and a yellow hoodie with the school logo on - available from our online uniform shop.
 Alternatively, children should wear black joggers and a plain black, grey, yellow or green sweatshirt/ hoodie or zip up top over a white T-shirt.
 We prefer children not to wear items with big logos and prints etc for PE please.
 Part of the curriculum for children in Reception is “self care” skills which includes dressing and undressing.
 For this reason children in Reception may be asked to bring their PE kit in to school and change in their classroom.
 Teachers will inform Parents and Carers of the exact details.

 There will swimming for all year groups over the course of the year.
 There will be notices about PE and swimming days on classroom doors.

 We will be sending out information about extra curricular activities when appropriate.